Moyka (singer): Career

 In 2021 she signed with record label SNAFU Records.
 In March 2021, Moyka released the double-sided single Stay and As Long As You're Here ("ALAYAH") as the first songs of her upcoming debut album.

-Her third work and debut album "The Revelations of Love" was released on October 22, 2021.
+Her third work and debut album "The Revelations of Love" was released on 22 October 2021.
 The singer describes this album as a concept album turned about the different feelings of love; including both personal and fictional story songs.
 A physical version is made available in November 2022.

-Moyka is expected to work on upcoming Disney+ Halloween movie Hocus Pocus 2's soundtrack.

 In January 2023, she announces being selected to participate to the inter-European Keychange musical event, co-founded by the EU's Creative Europe program and aimed to promote European artists thanks to showcases and conferences taking place around the world.

+Since March 2023, Moyka released four singles out of her second studio album Movies, Cars & Heartbreak, which was released on 20 October 2023.
+According to Moyka, the album is meant for "the brokenhearted, the thrill-seekers and party-people - and for those who love to dance and cry at the same time."
+Following the album release, Moyka commenced her first Europe tour with concerts in Germany, Iceland, Norway, Switzerland and the United Kingdom between October 2023 and February 2024.

+Moyka reached a new wave of international popularity in March 2024 after several of her songs were featured in the third and final season of Young Royals, a Swedish teen drama series produced by Netflix.
+The season features the two songs Lonely and Perfect Movie Scene of Moyka's second album Movies, Cars & Heartbreak and a remix of her 2021 single As Long As You're Here, which was used in the final scene of the last episode.
+The remix was produced as the music directors of the series expressed interest in an adapted version of the song for the series.

+Since April 2024, Moyka is on a summer festival tour, performing in Denmark, Germany, Norway and Switzerland.